 The Mid-Autumn Festival – also known as the Moon Festival – has been one of the most important observances on the Chinese calendar since at least the Tang Dynasty (618-906 AD).
-But the Taiwanese have been finding new ways to celebrate the holiday, which this year falls on the evening of September 13.
+But the Taiwanese have been finding new ways to celebrate the holiday.

 The essence of the festival has always been to get outdoors and “appreciate the moon” (賞月).
 Usually the moon-gazing is accompanied by munching on the two foods most associated with the holiday – round pastries known as mooncakes, and pomelos, an Asian citrus fruit that is one of the parent species that led to the hybrid grapefruit.